jcouto/wfield/README.md

 - Install `wfieldtools` in develop mode so that local changes to the code take effect (you can not move the folder after this): `python setup.py develop`

+- If you install following these instructions you need to run `conda activate wfield` to activate the environment before running the software.

 ### Tutorial